Women's Memorial March: Robert Pickton case

-In February 2002 Robert Pickton was charged with the murders of 26 of the women listed by the Missing Women Task Force.
+In February 2002, Pickton was charged with the murders of 26 of the women listed by the Missing Women Task Force.
 Pickton often came to the Downtown East Side to dispose of waste and used the opportunity to offer women money or drugs to lure them into his car and take them to his farm.
 In a conversation with an undercover RCMP officer in his cell, he admitted to murdering 49 women and wanting to make it an even 50.
 Due to a lack of evidence and attention, however, many of the disappearances were not officially connected to Pickton.
 Many of the women went missing unnoticed.
-Sherry Rail who disappeared in 1984 was not reported missing until 1987 when a team was initiated by the RCMP to investigate unsolved cases of sex trade workers.
+Sherry Rail, who disappeared in 1984, was not reported missing until 1987 when a team was initiated by the RCMP to investigate unsolved cases of sex trade workers.
 This team made little progress and was dissolved in 1989.

 The provincial government initiated an inquiry into the case in 2012 which concluded that this "tragedy of epic proportions" was caused by "blatant failures" of the police.
 Failures surrounding incompetent criminal investigative work constituted by prejudice against sex trade workers and Indigenous women.
 The Pickton case brought public awareness to the ongoing issue of missing and murdered Indigenous women and girls in Canada, as many of his victims were Indigenous women.
 A national government inquiry was initiated in 2016.